Elevated

 Live Readings

-Fundamental FrequencyNormal
+Fundamental FrequencyNominal

-Expected: 7.6 – 8.1 HzPrimary standing wave of the Earth-ionosphere cavity.
+Nominal: 7.6 – 8.1 HzPrimary standing wave of the Earth-ionosphere cavity.
 Shifts indicate changes in ionospheric height driven by solar radiation and geomagnetic activity.

 Relative signal power of the F1 modeSignal power driven by global thunderstorm output.
 Follows a diurnal cycle as Africa, South America, and Asia rotate through peak lightning activity.